The Business Envy Trap

 Continuing with your feelings of overwhelm about the competition is your choice.
 What thoughts would you have to let go of in order to stop feeling envy and jealousy?

-Give your business the attention it deserves.
-When another business succeeds, change your response.
+Give your accounting practice the attention it deserves.
+When another accounting professional succeeds, change your response.
 View their success as evidence.
 If they can do that, then you can do that too.

 Success isn’t about win-lose.
-That viewpoint reinforces a scarcity mindset.
+The win-lose viewpoint reinforces a scarcity mindset.
 Instead seek out the win-win.
 Then remember to celebrate your achievements, big and small.